REPALphilread/ReP_AL-3D-Lawn-Mower/Readme.txt

 The mower software is in the folder Mower Arduino Code:
 MEGA - Needs to be uploaded to the Arduino MEGA
 NANO - Needs to be uploaded to the Arduino NANO
+NODEMCU - Needs to be uploaded to the NODEMcu board

 (I needed to use the "old bootloader" option in the Arduino IDE to get the sketch to upload to the NANO) Perimeter Wire - Sender_station_V1 needs to be uploaded to the Arduino in the perimeter wire transmitter.

 Libraries
 ---------
-All the libraries I used for the Arduino Code can be found in this folder
+All the libraries I used for the Arduino Code can be found in this folder.
+Ensure these are installed in the Arduino libraries folder otherwise the main code wont compile

 Test sketches folder